Compute Cluster Cache

 Compute Cluster Cache is divided into two types:

 - Active Cache: Manually cache tables to the compute cluster through commands.
-Each time the compute cluster starts, these pre-cached tables will be automatically loaded.
+Each time the compute cluster starts, the latest data or partitions of these pre-cached tables are automatically loaded.
 Currently, only AP type clusters are supported.
 Suitable scenarios include BI report queries, which can significantly reduce query latency and improve data processing speed.

 - Passive Cache: During the first query, Lakehouse automatically caches the read files to the compute cluster.
 Subsequent queries involving the same table files will directly utilize the cache, speeding up the query process.
 Supports both GP and AP type clusters.
 For the second and subsequent queries, if they involve the initially cached tables, the cache will be directly hit.